 - a.
 All staff know what action to take in the event of a medical emergency.
-This includes: - how to contact emergency services and what information to give - who to contact within the school. - b.
+This includes: - emergency situation in the current COVID 19 Pandemic.
+This is communicated in school's First Aid Policy: COIVD Measures and including - how to contact emergency services and administering rescue breaths. what information to give - who to contact within the school. - b.
 Training is refreshed for all staff in line with First Aid training (usually 3 years) - c.
+The medical lead continually reviews the current practice for administering CPR in an - d.
 If a child needs to be taken to hospital, a member of staff will always accompany them and will stay with them until a parent arrives.
 The school tries to ensure that the staff member will be one the child knows. - d.
 Generally, staff should not take children to hospital in their own car.